matthoendorf/alias-open-source/README.md

 The entry point is `main.js`: this script validates the payload, cleans the data, and then coordinates the heavy-lift helpers.

-* **cross-duplicate-utils.js**: decides which responses need duplicate checks and this into manageable batches.

-* For each batch it fires an async call to **identify-duplicates.js**.
+* **cross-duplicate-utils.js**: decides which responses need duplicate checks and chunks this into manageable batches.
+For each batch it fires an async call to **identify-duplicates.js**.
 Every call is handled by an independent server-side worker (serverless function, background job, etc.), so the string-distance calculations run in true parallel.

 * **openai-utils.js**: runs the two OpenAI calls for categorization and effort scoring